-I'm changing things up this week for a cause near and dear to my heart: Today is not only Valentine's Day but also International Epilepsy Day!
+I'm changing things up this week for a cause near and dear to my heart: This week was not only Valentine's Day but also International Epilepsy Day!
 This initiative is jointly sponsored by the International Bureau for Epilepsy and the International League Against Epilepsy.
 It is a global event which takes place on the second Monday of February each year with the aim to improve epilepsy awareness and highlights the urgent need for further research of this debilitating condition.
 Epilepsy not only affects just the patients but their families, too.
-And incidentally, two days ago my Epi-warrior Lana would have celebrated her 17th birthday.
+And incidentally, two days ago my Epi-warrior Lana would have celebrated her 18th birthday.
 How appropriate!

 But not only humans can be affected by this neurological disorder; dogs can suffer from it as well.
 As many of my readers know, my furry friends, Lana and Darren were diagnosed with idiopathic epilepsy at the age of four and two respectively, yet they both lived life to the fullest!
 While I managed to keep them relatively healthy for little over four years, Lana and Darren did battle with plenty of side effects from their meds but won many of them just as any Epi-warrior would.
 Supplements, along with nutrition, lots of love, and conventional epilepsy treatments, helped my furry friends every step of the way.
 They enjoyed traveling, running around and playing, or just relaxing in front of the fireplace.
 I loved them with all my heart, and they loved life!